zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

   ![](images/70e6b9bab9f2e247e950e50745de802d.png " ")

-  In a couple of minutes, you should have successfully built and pushed all the images into the OCIR repository.
+  In a few minutes, you should have successfully built and pushed all the images into the OCIR repository.

   ![](images/bdd2f05cfc0d1aac84b09dbe5b48993a.png " ")